 Port Angeles also serves as the gateway to Olympic National Park with a visitor center just outside the park entrance.
 Grab a picnic lunch from Country Aire Natural Foods in town and head up to Hurricane Ridge for the day.
 It’s a mere 17-mile drive from town to this area of the park, which offers beautiful wildflower hikes during the summer as well as peaceful snowshoe and ski trails in winter.

 After a full day of exploring, we know what you’re in the mood for.
 Something fast and something greasy.
-Head to Frugal’s, a shiny chrome burger drive-thru that locals swear is better than In-N-Out.
+Head to Frugal’s in Port Angeles, a shiny chrome burger drive-thru that locals swear is better than In-N-Out.
 See for yourself.
 Pro-tip, order fry sauce on your burger and don’t skip the milkshake.

 Olympic National Park Lakes, Waterfalls and Hot Springs